SamyaHamed/HopeConnect2/README.md

 - Clear descriptions of each endpoint
 - Request parameters and expected formats
 - Response structures and status codes
 - Practical examples to facilitate easy integration

-You can view the documentation [here] (http://localhost:63343/swagger-initializer.js/index.html?_ijt=lu8hq71uatn03m7iasdd6lhvav&_ij_reload=RELOAD_ON_SAVE).
+You can view the documentation [here](http://localhost:63343/swagger-initializer.js/index.html?_ijt=lu8hq71uatn03m7iasdd6lhvav&_ij_reload=RELOAD_ON_SAVE).

 This documentation ensures developers can efficiently understand and interact with the API.